bjornte/transparent-encryption/README.md

-This repository hopes to contribute to illustrating how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy.
+**Purpose:** To contribute to illustrating how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy.

-Below is a hypothetic user experience (UX) specification related to [Phynti][] by [Torgeir Hovden][].
+**Contents:** A high level user experience (UX) specification or illustration of a hypothetic end-user application and associated communication material

 ---